NSHipster/articles/2013-12-16-launch-options.md

 title: "UIApplicationDelegate<br/>launchOptions"
 category: Cocoa
 rating: 8.5
-description: "AppDelegate is the dumping ground for functionality in iOS."
+excerpt: "AppDelegate is the dumping ground for functionality in iOS."
 ---

 AppDelegate is the dumping ground for functionality in iOS.